HonzaKubita/autoRestAPI/README.md

 # AutoAPI

-AutoAPI is a simple, lightweight library for building RESTful APIs quickly and easily.
-It allows you to organize your endpoints in a directory structure, and automatically loads and registers them with an instance of Express.js.
+AutoAPI is a simple utility for automatically mapping and registering endpoints in an Express.js application.
+It allows you to organize your endpoints in a directory structure and automatically register them with the Express.js app, without the need to manually import and register each endpoint.

 ## Instalation